 NOTE: Education Animals are “behind-the-scenes” animals & only appear to the public during Educational events.
 This includes scheduled events or programs such as daily animal mingles, private onsite programs, and zoo reaches.
 For more information, please reach out to email@example.com.

 Program and General Information

-The Red Knee Tarantula inhabits the complex scrub- forest habitat and semi-desert regions where there is an abundance of food.
+Mexican redknee tarantulas are native to the Central Pacific coast of Mexico; can also be found in Southwest US and Panama.
+They inhabit the complex scrub- forest habitats and semi-desert regions where there is an abundance of food.
 They need to burrow, so they are rarely found on rock faces.